 - In-memory processing consumes massive memory

-Apache Samza is an open-source, near-real time, asynchronous computational framework for stream processing developed in conjunction with Apache Kafka.
+Apache Samza is an open-source, near-real-time, asynchronous computational framework for stream processing developed in conjunction with Apache Kafka.

-- Works well with virtual hosts implementation
+- Works well with virtual host implementation

 - Tutorials are easy-to-read and documentation is intuitive